 Perennials, Shrubs, Vines

-Best known is fern asparagus (Asparaagus setaceus), which is not a true fern.
+Best known is asparagus fern (Asparagus setaceus), which is not a true fern.
 Although valued mostly for handsome foliage of unusual textural quality, some of the ornamental species have small but fragrant flowers and colorful berries.
 Green foliage sprays are made up of what look like leaves.
 Needle-like or broader, these are actually short branches called cladodes.
 The true leaves are inconspicuous dry scales.

-Most ornamental asparagus look greenest in partial shade but thrive in sun in cool summer climates.
-Leaves yellow in dense shade.
+Most ornamental asparagus look greenest in partial shade but thrive in sun in cool-summer climates.
+Leaves are yellow in dense shade.
 Plant in well-drained soil amended with peat moss or ground bark.
 Because of fleshy roots, plants can go for some time without water, but they grow better when watered regularly.
-Feed in spring with complete fertilizer.
+Feed in spring with a complete fertilizer.
 Trim out old shoots to make room for new growth.
-Ornamental asparagus will survive light frosts but may be killed to ground by severe cold.
+Ornamental asparagus will survive light frosts but may be killed to the ground by severe cold.
 After frost, plants often come back from roots.

 Grows up to 5 ft. tall and 5–6 ft.wide.
 This species is sometimes likened to C. eriophylla

 This colorful spring bloomer is native to South Africa.
 It makes a clump of sword-shaped leaves to 1 f...

 Native to California coast south of San Francisco Bay and to Channel Islands.
 Resembles A. lentifo...